-To register and practise as a pharmacist in New Zealand, a four-year University programme leading to a Bachelor of Pharmacy (BPharm) degree, followed by a minimum of 44 full-time weeks of trainee internship at approved pharmaceutical establishments, has to be undertaken.
+To register and practise as a pharmacist in New Zealand, a four-year University programme leading to a Bachelor of Pharmacy (BPharm) degree has to be undertaken, followed by a minimum of 44 full-time weeks of trainee internship at approved pharmaceutical establishments.

 The Otago Bachelor of Pharmacy (BPharm), the oldest university pharmacy degree in New Zealand, opens opportunities to practise as a pharmacist in various professional settings.
 It is a broad-based university programme in the physical, biological, social and health sciences.

 Pharmacists are health professionals.
 They are the experts on medicines in the community.
 They have the skills and knowledge to help patients understand and use their medicines in the most appropriate way.
 The practice of pharmacy includes the development and manufacture of medicines, the supply and dispensing of medicines to patients, and the giving of information about medicines, drug therapy and disease management to patients, doctors and other health professionals.

 - CHEM 191 The Chemical Basis of Biology and Human Health

 - HUBS 192 Human Body Systems 2

 - PHCY 219 Microbiology and Immunology (for BPharm)